Caerphilly Cheese vs Gruyère Cheese

 Caerphilly Cheese has a fat content of 48%.
 Caerphilly's texture can be described as "tri-layered: brie-like to dense core".
 Gruyère Cheese has a fat content of around 32-35% fat in dry matter, which translates to about 45-50% overall fat content. and a moisture content of none.
 Gruyère's texture can be described as "dense, moister".

-Caerphilly Cheese has a earthy, barnyard, lemony flavor.
+Caerphilly Cheese has a earthy, barnyard, lemony taste.
 Caerphilly's aroma can be described as "fresh".
-Gruyère Cheese has a nutty, complex flavor.
+Gruyère Cheese has a nutty, complex taste.
 Gruyère's aroma can be described as "earthy, fruity, possibly barnyardy".

 Appearance and Aging